Toni Collette: 2018–present: Mainstream films and continued praise

 In 2020, she took on a leading role in the drama film Dream Horse, playing a middle-aged South Wales native who decides to train a racehorse.
 Dennis Harvey of Variety praised her for "easily [carrying] the film's emotional weight."
 She appeared in Charlie Kaufman's psychological thriller film I'm Thinking of Ending Things, which was released on Netflix in September 2020.
 In 2021, she had lead roles in the science fiction thriller film Stowaway, and Guillermo del Toro's neo-noir thriller film Nightmare Alley.
 She starred in the Netflix thriller series Pieces of Her (March 2022) and played Kathleen Peterson in the HBO Max limited series The Staircase, the later of which earned her a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.
 In 2023, she produced and acted in the action comedy Mafia Mamma.
 The following year she played an aggressive prosecutor during a murder trial in Clint Eastwood's legal thriller Juror No. 2 (2024).
 In 2024 she played a devious wife to an egotistical politician played by Mark Ruffalo in Bong Joon-ho's dystopian science-fiction comedy Mickey 17 (2025).
 She is set to star opposite Andy Garcia in the romantic comedy Under the Stars directed by Michelle Danner.

-in 2025, Collette starred in the Netflix limited series Wayward (2025), portraying Evelyn Wade, the founder and leader of a reform academy for troubled teens.
+In 2025, Collette starred in the Netflix limited series Wayward (2025), portraying Evelyn Wade, the founder and leader of a reform academy for troubled teens.
+In June 2026, she joined Joseph Gordon-Levitt's Netflix film 2034, his first feature film as director since Don Jon (2013).

 Other ventures

-Music career
+Music

 Despite cherishing music and singing at a young age, Collette had stopped in the mid-1990s and explained, "[Singing] comes from a very personal place.
 It's your voice... and it's only in the last couple of years I felt comfortable in myself singing."
 In 1996 she sang three cover versions for the soundtrack of the film, Cosi: "Don't Dream It's Over" (originally by Crowded House), "Stand By Me" (Ben E. King) and "Throw Your Arms Around Me" (Hunters & Collectors).
 In 2000 she recorded nine tracks for the cast album, The Wild Party, for the eponymous Broadway musical.
 Elyse Sommer of CurtainUp, in a review of the musical, wrote that she was a "topnotch singer" and particularly praised her rendition of "People Like Us".
 For the soundtrack of Connie and Carla (2004), Collette, and her co-star Nia Vardalos, recorded duets of several show tunes including, "I'm Gonna Wash That Man Right Outa My Hair", "Maybe This Time" and "Cabaret".
 David Haviland of Eye for Film praised the renditions, "The musical numbers are a camp triumph."
 She sang the track, "Sunday Morning", for the album Summertown by Deborah Conway and Willy Zygier.
 She has also performed songs for soundtracks of About a Boy, A Long Way Down, Miss You Already and Hearts Beat Loud.